 Damage to orthodontic devices or tooth restorations

 Oral injury may accompany other injuries to the head, neck, back or limbs.
-Priority should be given to head injuries or concussion and immediate medical care sought.
-Emergency dental care may follow once the individuals head injury is assessed for brain damage.
+Priority should be given to head injuries or concussions and immediate medical care sought.
+Emergency dental care may follow once the individual’s head injury is assessed for brain damage.

-With any injury to the head and face the injured party should stop the sporting activity to receive medical and dental assessment.
-Where teeth are dislodged or lost an emergency dentist should provide treatment within an hour to try and save the tooth.
-Keeping the tooth and pressing it back into the tooth socket may alleviate some bleeding and stimulate gum tissue.
-Doing so may save the existing tooth and dental structure.
+With any injury to the head and face, the injured party should stop the sporting activity to receive a medical and dental assessment.
+Where teeth are dislodged or lost, an emergency dentist should provide treatment within an hour to try and save the tooth.
+Keeping the tooth and pressing it back into the tooth socket may alleviate some bleeding and stimulate gum tissue, and doing so may save the existing tooth and dental structure.

-Pressing cotton wool or sugar-free gum onto the fractured or broken tooth may help reduce pain and tooth sensitivity caused by the exposure of inner tooth dentin and dental pulp.
-Emergency dental care provides relief for the pain, restores the tooth and prevents dental infection from developing.
+Pressing cotton wool or sugar-free gum onto the fractured or broken tooth may help reduce pain and tooth sensitivity caused by inner tooth dentin and dental pulp exposure.
+Emergency dental care provides relief for the pain, restores the tooth, and prevents dental infection from developing.

-Individuals who have experienced an oral injury should not drive themselves to an emergency dentist, but rather have someone else transport them or use a taxi.
-A case of head injury or concussion may leave them vulnerable to further accident.
+Individuals who have experienced an oral injury should not drive themselves to an emergency dentist but rather have someone else transport them or use a taxi.
+A head injury or concussion may leave them vulnerable to further accidents.

 Having the severity of the sports injury evaluated by an emergency dentist enables referral to a medical professional, where needed dental treatment to aid healthy recovery can be provided.

-Dentists recommend wearing a sports mouth guard to prevent oral injury during sports.
+Dentists recommend wearing a sports mouthguard to prevent oral injury during sports.
 These mouth shields are custom-made to fit an individual’s oral dimensions and sporting needs.
-Sports mouth guards are made of different materials, thickness and for different sporting purposes.
+Sports mouthguards are made of different materials, thicknesses and for different sporting purposes.

-For further information about sports mouth guards and the range of mouth guards available, get in touch with our clinic by phone or email.
+For further information about sports mouthguards and the range of mouthguards available, contact our clinic by phone or email.
 A member of our friendly team will make an appointment to assess your sporting and oral protection needs.
-The mouth guard treatments for older adults may differ from those available for young people, but our dentist will explain what mouth guard treatments are most appropriate in each case.
+The mouthguard treatments for older adults may differ from those available for young people, but our dentist will explain what mouthguard treatments are most appropriate in each case.

 Accessing Dental Care for Sports Injuries

-Our 24 hour emergency dental service provides treatments for those in need of urgent dental care, such as for a dental sports injury.
-By receiving needed emergency dental care individuals may recover from oral injury and improve dental function.Get in touch
+Our 24-hour emergency dental service provides treatments for those in need of urgent dental care, such as dental sports injuries.
+Individuals may recover from oral injury and improve dental function by receiving needed emergency dental care.Get in touch